frederikkemarin/BEND/README.md

 ```
 python scripts/train_on_task.py --config-path conf/supervised_tasks/task_name/ --config-name embedder
 ```
-E.g. to run gene finding on the convnet embeddings the commandline is then:
+E.g. to run gene finding on the ResNet-LM embeddings the commandline is then:
 ```
-python scripts/train_on_task.py --config-path conf/supervised_tasks/gene_finding/ --config-name convnet
+python scripts/train_on_task.py --config-path conf/supervised_tasks/gene_finding/ --config-name resnetlm
 ```
 The full list of current task names are :
 ```